Updated on February 10th, 2021

 You can use pressure-treated 4x4 posts from a home center.
 We opted for less expensive wood posts from Tractor Supply that better matched our garden fence’s look.

 Fiberglass or plastic posts are generally for more temporary locations.
-Our original Gallagher Smart Fence, a temporary solution, used plastic step-in posts.
+Our original Gallagher Smart Fence, a temporary solution, used plastic posts that you could press into place with your foot (step-in posts).

 You can also combine different types of posts.
 For example, wood posts buried several feet in the ground can provide sturdy corner posts while metal T-posts span the gap between corners.